ABOUT DC HEMA

 THE CAPITOL CLASH: WASHINGTON DC HISTORICAL EUROPEAN MARTIAL ARTS (HEMA) OPEN IS A TOURNAMENT DEDICATED TO BRINGING THE ANCIENT FIGHTING ARTS OF WESTERN CIVILIZATION BACK TO LIFE.

-On January 13-15, 2018, we are proud to host the 3rd annual Washington DC HEMA Open!
-With 130+ participants in our first year, DC HEMA Open is back and better than ever!
-The 2018 DC HEMA Open will feature a number of competitive HEMA tournaments, including: Longsword, Rapier and Dagger, Sword and Buckler, Singlestick, Ringen (unarmed), and Cutting.
-We are proud to be one of the only major HEMA events that includes Youth and Teen categories to go side-by-side with our Adult Tournaments!
+On February 1-3, 2019, we are proud to host the 4th annual Capitol Clash: Washington DC HEMA Open!
+The 2019 DC HEMA Open will feature a number of competitive HEMA tournaments, including: Longsword, Rapier and Dagger, Ringen (unarmed), and more to be announced soon!
+We are proud to be one of the only major HEMA events that includes Youth and Teen categories to go side-by-side with our tournaments for adults!

 EVENTS AND SCHEDULE